 Have you ever wanted to enlarge your images into huge posters, right at home, without having to go over to the copy shop?

 With BlockPosters.com, you can!
 At The Gilded Daisy, I use Block Posters all the time to enlarge images for our projects.
-Recently, I printed out an enlarged image of a scarecrow for my coming tutorial on Black Board Art.
+Recently, I printed out an enlarged Christmas image for my coming workshop on Black Board Art.
 This is great for simple images or images that may easily be pieced back together.
 Not a great application for the cow or sheep image though

 Today, I’d like to share a quick, step-by-step tutorial on how to use the website so you can start printing enlarged images for your projects!